 A: Training is essential for women to be equipped in evangelism, discipleship and missions.
 The BSCNC is committed to hiring an Embrace Women's Missions and Ministries Consultant who will assist churches and associations as they implement a comprehensive women's ministry in their context.
-Three Embrace network meetings where leaders can receive training, resources and ideas are planned for 2009.
-Suggested resources related to evangelism, discipleship and missions education will also be provided.
+Embrace offers Embrace Leadership Training every year in order to equip women's ministry leaders in the Embrace intents.

 Q: Will Embrace provide or suggest literature to use to equip women?